Financial-Times/origami-website/_components/initialising.md

 ## Initialise every instance of one Origami component

-If your page has many instances of a single Origami component on your page, say multiple [informative messages](https://registry.origami.ft.com/components/o-message#demo-notice-inform) for example, you can initialise them all in one go by using the built-in `init()` function, which every JavaScript-supporting component has.
+If your page has many instances of a single Origami component on your page, say multiple <a href="https://registry.origami.ft.com/components/o-message#demo-notice-inform">informative messages</a> for example, you can initialise them all in one go by using the built-in `init()` function, which every JavaScript-supporting component has.

 The `init()` function accepts two optional arguments, an `HTMLElement` and an options object.
 What constitutes as 'options' is detailed in each components' README.